 What is it?

-Carer's allowance is the main benefit for carers.
+Carer's Support Payment is the main benefit for carers.
 If you are looking after someone for 35 hours a week or more, you may be eligible.

 The person you are caring for must receive either attendance allowance; disability living allowance middle or high rate care component; or any rate of personal independence payment daily living component.